mugendi/wordize/README.md

 # For when tokenizers fail!
 Have you tried to tokenize a sentence with combined words like ```'tokenizerFail'```?
 Well, that is easy because the words use *camel case*.
 But how about ```tokenizerfail```?
-I'm sure you see the trouble encounter tokenizing these!
+I'm sure you see the trouble you encounter tokenizing such words!

 Unfortunately, with the advent of social media, these kind of 'compounded' words are much more common (especially with hashtags).

-These package uses the concept of known **consonant blends** to attempt and discover & hence tokenize/humanize such words.
+This package uses the concept of known **consonant blends** to attempt and discover word boundaries & hence tokenize/humanize such words.
 It is not perfect (I'm looking for other methods to enhance it) but gets you closer to perfect tokenization.

 ## Adopt for your language
 Don't speak English?
 Go to the ```./lang``` folder and create consonant blends for your language (check out ```./lang/en.json```).